 Handing over access to your emails requires trust, especially when those emails involve your children.

 Sunday processes emails under strict GDPR compliance with UK data residency.
 Your school emails stay in the UK, aren’t sold or shared, and you can delete your data at any time.
-The service only accesses the specific emails you forward to it, not your entire inbox.
+Sunday only reads and processes school-related emails — nothing else.

 This matters because children’s data is a regulatory priority for the Information Commissioner’s Office in 2024-2025.
 Any service handling information about kids needs to meet higher standards.

 The practical security question most parents ask is: “What can this service see?”
 With Sunday, the answer is clear.
-It sees the school emails you send it, extracts dates and event details, then uses that information to create calendar entries and reminders.
-It doesn’t see your work emails, your bank statements, or your private messages.
+It reads your school emails, extracts dates and event details, then uses that information to create calendar entries and reminders.
+It doesn’t touch your work emails, your bank statements, or your private messages.

 For comparison, native Gmail and Outlook tools don’t send your data anywhere new.
 They just create calendar events within your existing Google or Microsoft account.
 That’s a different trade-off: more privacy, but more manual work.